pycharming/lantern_aws/README.md

 - A single **Cloud Master**, which launches lantern peers on request from the [Lantern Controller](https://github.com/getlantern/lantern-controller).
 Further operations on lantern peers (especially 'batch' operations involving many such machines) are typically done through this cloud master.

-As of this writing, only EC2 machines are supported, but it should be easy to add support for any cloud provider that offers Ubuntu 12.04 and is supported by [Salt Cloud](https://github.com/saltstack/salt-cloud).
+As of this writing, only EC2 and Digital Ocean machines are supported, but it should be easy to add support for any cloud provider that offers Ubuntu 12.04 and is supported by [Salt Cloud](https://github.com/saltstack/salt-cloud).

 ## How does it work